sujayy1983/Home-Device-Automation-Framework/README.md

 ```
 Author: Sujayyendhiren Ramarao

-Description: Home network automation WEB UI framework.
+Description: Home network automation micro web framework.
 ```

 ### What does this micro app offer ?

 1. Home network discovery and caching
-....(i) D3Js Forcelayout visualization of discovered devices.
+(i) D3Js Forcelayout visualization of discovered devices.
 Hover mouse over any node to view
        IP address and hostname of device.
        ![Discovered home network](/static/img/samplenw.png)
-....(ii) Caching of discovered info that can be leveraged by other parts of automation
+(ii) Caching of discovered info that can be leveraged by other parts of automation
         Current logic leverages cached data by looking at hostname for key match.

 2. Basic Hue Light controls - Already configured lights are discovered and displayed on the UI